Comment on page

-We open our wallet (in our case TRTT),and let's make sure staking is active.
+We open our wallet (in our case SAPP), and let's make sure staking is active.

-it is therefore useful to divide the coins into different inputs through the setstakesplitthreshold command.
+It is therefore useful to divide the coins into different inputs through the

 It is also possible to set the split value from the UI, Settings→Options→Wallet

-So, if you want your minimum input size to be 10000 TRTT, then you would want to run the command in your debug console as follows: autocombinerewards true 10000.
+So, if you want your minimum input size to be 5000 SAPP via the user interface, then you would want to follow the steps below:

-Then any inputs less than 10000 will be swept into a new input, repetitively until the combine threshold is exceeded.
+Once done, any inputs less than 5000 will be swept into a new input, repetitively until the combined threshold is exceeded.